0nix/ggj21/twine/evidence_questioning.md

 ### Ending C: Leitzka is convicted, protagonist is killed

 ### Ending D: Leitzka is convicted, Sessler is processed for misusing state authority.

+Cut:

+Sergeant Bayer in one sweeping unholsters his pistol, cuts the cartridge, and trains it directly at Sessler's forehead.
+You jump, and motion towards the door by pure reflex.
+Lieutenant Sessler is surprised and frozen in place, transfixed on the firearm pointing at him.
+"Right here, in my index finger, I have enough power to stop men like you, Sessler."

+The tension in the room could smother a sperm whale.
+Lieutenant Sessler switch rapidly between looking at the nose-end of Sergeant Bayer's Makarov and back at his face.
+His gun, then back at him.
+His gun, then back at him.
+Seconds elongated into decades.

+Slowly, the Lieutenant relaxed his posture and assumed a more submissive demeanor without taking his eyes off the weapon.
+As he did the Sergeant relaxed his grip on the gun, and lowered his trigger finger back to the grip.
+"You have rebuffed protocols, guidelines, rulebooks, and laws at every turn.
+It surprises me you have lasted in this organization for any period of time that's not half a day."
+He says.

+Sergeant Bayer lowers his gun, and his gun and sits back on his chair, without breaking eye contact with Sessler who was still standing.
+He stares back, motioning towards his empty chair with a great deal of caution.
+The Sergeant motions at him with the pistol still in his hand, beckoning him to sit.